learning-zone/java-basics/README.md

 ```

 #### Q. What is JVM and is it platform independent?
+Java Virtual Machine (JVM) is a specification that provides runtime environment in which java bytecode(.class files) can be executed.
+The JVM is the platform.
+The JVM acts as a "virtual" machine or processor.
+Java's platform independence consists mostly of its Java Virtual Machine (JVM).
+JVM makes this possible because it is aware of the specific instruction lengths and other particularities of the platform (Operating System).

+The JVM is not platform independent.
+Java Virtual Machine (JVM) provides the environment to execute the java file(.
+Class file).
+So at the end it's depends on kernel and kernel is differ from OS (Operating System) to OS.
+The JVM is used to both translate the bytecode into the machine language for a particular computer and actually execute the corresponding machine-language instructions as well.

 #### Q. What is JIT compiler?
 #### Q. What is Classloader in Java?
 What are different types of classloaders?
 #### Q. Java Compiler is stored in JDK, JRE or JVM?